How small businesses can use AR and VR

 How can small businesses use AR and VR tools?

-Augmented reality for small businesses
+Augmented reality benefits for business

 As per a report by Mumbrella, 44% of Australians say that shopping online using AR tools has prompted them to buy something.
 The report also says that “in the past year, Australian shoppers spent $99.5 million on clothing purchases online that had to be returned because they didn’t fit.
 The report states that at least 31% of these purchases could have been avoided with the use of augmented reality (AR) technology”.